-Almost a century later, President Nathan Hatch is strengthening this marriage by placing character at the center of his vision for the university.
-In a recent speech to the Board of Trustees, he described the “soul of Wake Forest” as a commitment to both “intellect” and “character,” nurtured by a liberal arts education and a steadfast “community of care.”
+Almost a century later, Wake Forest’s 13th president, Nathan Hatch, strengthened this marriage by placing character at the center of his vision for the university.
+In a 2019 speech to the Board of Trustees, he described the “soul of Wake Forest” as a commitment to both “intellect” and “character,” nurtured by a liberal arts education and a steadfast “community of care.”
 No other college president in America, especially among top-30 universities, places more emphasis on character as a fundamental purpose of higher education.

 Wake Forest’s culture and commitment to character is matched by its capacity to shape it.
 Thanks to grants from major foundations, Wake Forest has become a leading center for the academic study of character.
 Faculty in philosophy and psychology—including Drs.
 William Fleeson, Mike Furr, Eranda Jayawickreme, and Christian Miller—have become some of the world’s leading experts on the study of character, while the School of Business has integrated character throughout its curriculum through the Allegacy Center for Leadership and Character.
 These efforts, along with many others across the university, have provided the institutional and academic foundation for a university-wide initiative to educate leaders of character.

 For its first two years, the Program was led by Lamb and a recent graduate, who together developed campus partnerships, delivered student programming, designed academic courses, and pursued research on leadership and character.
-The Program expanded significantly in 2019 with the arrival of three new staff members, including Ann Phelps, who directs the Leadership and Character Scholar Program, and Kenneth Townsend, who has expanded the Program into the Professional Schools.
-With major grants from the Lilly Endowment, John Templeton Foundation, and Kern Family Foundation, the Program grew even more in 2019-20, increasing its staff from 2 to over 20 within a year.
-This expansion has enabled the Program to reach even more students at Wake Forest and beyond.
+Since then, major grants from the Lilly Endowment, John Templeton Foundation, and Kern Family Foundation, have allowed the Program to greatly expand its efforts.
+This expansion has enabled the Program to reach even more undergraduate and professional schools students at Wake Forest and beyond.

 Timeline of Major Highlights: